Prince-772/To-Do-Manager/README.md

 - **Persistent Storage:** Your tasks are saved in `localStorage` and reload when you revisit the app.
 - **Animations:** Smooth fade-in animations for task additions.
 - **Responsive Design:** Fully optimized for desktop and mobile devices.
+- **Reorder Tasks By Drag:** Reorder tasks by dragging them up or down.

 ---